Updated: Mar 17

 6. Let them have fun!
 Avoid telling your child no during a photo session.
 Let them explore their surroundings, and your toddler will be more willing to participate.
 Learn to embrace the chaos, expect the unexpected!
 It may not go according to your plans, but your child will be having fun.
 If an idea doesn't work out, that's okay, just move on and try something else.
 Children are unpredictable, and you may find some amazing photo opportunities that you would never have thought of.
 You will get the best pictures when your child is having a good time.
 Let your toddler lead the session.
 Playtime is important during a photo session, it leads to real emotions.
 Play a game of Simon Says.
 Let your child explore their surroundings, and you are more likely to get photos of them enjoying their childhood.

 7. Although it is nice to get some photos of their beautiful smiles while they look at the camera, not every picture needs to capture them smiling.
 You can get some amazing photos of children looking off into the distance, or playing with a toy.
 The possibilities are endless, with a little creativity.

-10. Your child may be nervous at the beginning of their photo shoot To ease their fears, take a few quick photos of them.
-Then give them the opportunity to see themselves in your camera.
-They will probably be more willing to cooperate, if they can see the results.
+10. Your child may be nervous at the beginning of their photoshoot.
+To ease their fears, take a few quick photos of them.
+Then allow them to see themselves in your camera.
+They will probably be more willing to cooperate if they can see the results.
 They may even ask to see themselves throughout the photo session.

 11. If you get to the day of the photos, and you realize it is not going well.
 Don't be afraid to reschedule.
 Things happen, maybe your child wouldn't go to bed or they aren't feeling well.
 It is not worth making you or your child miserable.
 Simply choose another day or time that would work better.